gujor/gujor/README.md

-👋 I’m Gustaf, a sofware engineer living in Sweden and building apps for iOS.
+👋 I’m Gustaf, a software engineer living in Sweden and building apps for iOS.